 - Removing any references to qualifying periods for paternity and unpaid parental leave from policies and employee handbooks.

-- Review any new starter documents such as contracts, offer letters, email templates and onboarding materials and update any outdated language.
+- Reviewing any new-starter documents, such as contracts, offer letters, email templates, and onboarding materials, and update any outdated language.

 - Creating a new bereaved partner’s policy to enable affected partners that clearly defines how the new leave will be applied and its eligibility.

-- Training and people and process managers on updated policies and how they will be practically applied.
+- Training all people and process managers on updated policies and how they will be practically applied.

 Penalties for improper collective redundancies increases

-The penalty for an employer who fails to comply with collective consultation during redundancy will double from 90 days’ full pay per employee to 180 days, payable to each affected employee.
-This is effective from 6 April 2026.
+The penalty for an employer who fails to comply with collective consultation during redundancy has doubled from 90 days’ full pay per employee to 180 days, payable to each affected employee.
+This became effective from 6 April 2026.

 There is no change to the scope of when collective consultation is legally required, which remains a minimum of 20 redundancies within 90 days at a single establishment.